myarotskaya/architecture-center/docs/data/technology-choices/pipeline-orchestration-data-movement.md

 - [Oozie on HDInsight](/azure/hdinsight/hdinsight-use-oozie-linux-mac)
 - [SQL Server Integration Services (SSIS)](/sql/integration-services/sql-server-integration-services)

-## How do you choose?
-These services and tools can be used independently from one another, or at times, used together to create a hybrid solution for your data pipeline needs.
-For instance, the new Integration Runtime (IR) in Azure Data Factory V2 is capable of natively executing SSIS packages in a managed Azure compute environment.
-While there is some overlap in functionality between these services, there are a few key differences that will lead you to select one over the other in certain situations.
+These services and tools can be used independently from one another, or used together to create a hybrid solution for your data pipeline needs.
+For instance, the Integration Runtime (IR) in Azure Data Factory V2 can natively execute SSIS packages in a managed Azure compute environment.
+While there is some overlap in functionality between these services, there are a few key differences.

 ## Key Selection Criteria

 Answer the following questions to help you narrow down your choices, then use the matrices below to select your options for your scenario:

 - Do you need big data capabilities for moving and transforming your data?
 Usually this means multi-gigabytes to terabytes of data.
-    - If yes, then narrow your options to those that best suited for big data.
+If yes, then narrow your options to those that best suited for big data.

 - Do you require a managed service that can operate at scale?
-    - If so, select one of the cloud-based services that aren't limited by your local processing power.
+If yes, select one of the cloud-based services that aren't limited by your local processing power.

 - Are some of your data sources located on-premises?
-    - If yes, look for options that can work with both cloud and on-premises data sources or destinations.
+If yes, look for options that can work with both cloud and on-premises data sources or destinations.

 - Is your source data stored in Blob storage on an HDFS filesystem?
-    - Look for options that support Hive queries.
+If so, choose an option that supports Hive queries.

 ## Capability matrix